 Pro Tip: Switch off underfloor heating if you have it.
 The heating will affect the drying time of any product applied to the floorboards.

-Fill a bucket with warm, soapy water, then get a cleaning cloth and give the floor a good scrub.
-Remove any dust and dirt, and also check for any mould that might have collected in corners.
+Fill a bucket with warm, soapy water, get a cleaning cloth and give the floor a good scrub.
+Remove any dust and dirt, and check for any mould that might have collected in corners.